lubuntu-team/manual/source/3/3.2/3.2.13/session_settings.rst

 .. image::  user-directories-tab.png

 The :guilabel:`Autostart` tab has settings for what to autostart.
 The autostart applications lets you choose which applications to autostart like managers for print queues.
 All of these are check-boxes to start various programs.
 You can start a program at startup by adding it here.
 Click the :guilabel:`Add` button, give the process a name e.g. "Terminal drop down" and type in the :guilabel:`Name` and type appropriate terminal command e.g. "qterminal -d" where it says :guilabel:`Command`.
+If you are say autostarting a clipboard manager or something else that needs to be in a system tray check the :guilabel:`Wait for system tray` checkbox so the application does not autostart before the system tray and does not end up running.
 To change a keyboard shortcut press the :guilabel:`Edit` button.
 To remove a setting for autostart left click on the autostart press the :guilabel:`Delete` button.

 .. image:: session_settings.png